EN-IH-WDPT-JUN21/Ben_The_Warrior-CRM-homework-2/README.md

 ## Introduction

-Currently, companies seek to be able to keep their customers through a one-to-one relationship and thus be able to provide a better service and a shorter response time.
-In order to achieve this task, this project was born as a collaborative assignment work for the Ironhack bootcamp.
-This program called CRM (Customer Relationship Management) is aimed at improving the performance and relationship with customers of a company that sells trucks, the software allows you to keep track of all prospects, contacts, opportunities and accounts, through the visualization of the status of each of them.
+Currently, companies seek to be able to deal with their customers on a one-to-one basis and thus be able to provide a better service with a shorter response time.
+In order to achieve this, this CRM (Customer Relationship Manager) was born as a collaborative assignment for the Ironhack bootcamp.
+This program aims to improve the relationship management with customers of a company that sells trucks.
+The software allows you to keep track of all prospects, contacts, opportunities and accounts; and update information about each database entry.

 ### Functions